 - Web Conferencing

 In the case of Yeastar Linkus UC Clients, these functions are integrated into a single user interface, so they can be accessed when users need them.
-Linkus UC Clients are available on PC, mobile devices, and the web browser.
-This makes it easy for users to access real-time communication solutions from multiple devices no matter where they are.
+Linkus UC Clients are available on the web, mobile phones, and PC.
+This makes it easy for users to access real-time communication solutions from web browsers or your personal devices no matter where they are.
 The interface includes:

 Business Phone Call Management

-Users can make and receive business calls from any device using VoIP.
-They may hold, transfer and record calls, as well as setting up call forwarding rules and ring strategies.
+Employees may make and receive phone calls from any device using VoIP.
+They may hold, transfer and record calls.
+They may also set up call forwarding rules and ring strategies.
 Finally, it is also easy to check call logs and voicemails in one single interface.

-More than just a softphone to your business phone system, Linkus incorporates multiple services to be a full-service solution for communications and collaborations.
+Linkus is more than just a softphone to your business phone system.
+It incorporates multiple services to be a full-service solution for communications and collaborations.
 This includes the ability to instantly create and launch a video conference with features such as screen sharing and group chat.

 Other Helpful Features For Businesses